Heroes-Academy/IntroPython_Winter2017/docs/source/refreshers/week4_refresher.rst

     x = True
     x = False

-Variables can be compared to create boolean variables
+Variables can be compared to create boolean variables.
+What are the results of the comparisons below?

 .. code-block:: python
     :linenos:

     x = 42
     y = 41

+    # Ex 1
     x == y

+    # Ex 2
     x != y

+    # Ex 3
     x > y

+    # Ex 4
     x >= y

+    # Ex 5
     x < y

+    # Ex 6
     x <= y

-Boolean variables can be combined using the special boolean keywords
+Boolean variables can be combined using the special boolean keywords.
+What are the results of the combinations below?

 .. code-block:: python
     :linenos:

     x = True
     y = False

+    # Ex 1
     z1 = x and y

+    # Ex 2
     z2 = x or y

+    # Ex 3
+    z3 = (x and y) or (not x and not y)

+    # Ex 4
-    z3 = (x and y) or (not x and not y) z4 = (not x and y) or (x and not y)
+    z4 = (not x and y) or (x and not y)

 Code blocks let you group code.
 In python, they are created with 4 spaces.